Ni-g-3l/blender-show-in-folder/README.md

 Removes all unnecessary compiled python files.

-### `make test`

-Launches the unittest test runner.

-### `make coverage`

-Launches a tool for measuring code coverage of Python programs.
-It monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.

 ## 📥 Installation

-1. Download latest version from [Release](https://github.com/Nig3l/blender-open-in-folder-addon/releases)
+1. Download latest version from [Release](https://github.com/Ni-g-3l/blender-show-in-folder/releases)
 2. Install it thnaks to the Blender Addon Manager

 ## 🔢 Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/Nig3l/blender-open-in-folder-addon/tags).
+For the versions available, see the [tags on this repository](https://github.com/Ni-g-3l/blender-show-in-folder/tags).

 ## 🤹 Authors / Contributers / Attributions

-* **Nig3l** - *Main Developer* - [Github](https://github.com/Nig3l/)
+* **Ni-g-3l** - *Main Developer* - [Github](https://github.com/Ni-g-3l/)

-See also the list of [contributors](https://github.com/Nig3l/blender-open-in-folder-addon/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Ni-g-3l/blender-show-in-folder/contributors) who participated in this project.

 ## 📃 License